Generalization Properties of NAS under Activation and Skip Connection Search: Introduction

-iii) By virtue of the NTK matrix and its minimum eigenvalue, we establish a connection between them and generalization of the searched DNN trained by stochastic gradient descent (SGD).
+iii) We establish a connection between the minimum eigenvalue and generalization of the searched DNN trained by stochastic gradient descent (SGD).
 Our theoretical results show that the generalization performance largely depends on the minimum eigenvalue of NTK for NAS, which provides theoretical guarantees for the searched architecture.

-iv) Our theoretical results are supported by thorough experimental validations with the following findings: 1) our error bounds on the minimum eigenvalue largely depend on activation functions in the first layer rather than those in deeper layers.
+iv) Our theoretical results are supported by thorough experimental validations with the following findings: 1) our upper and lower bounds on the minimum eigenvalue largely depend on the activation function in the first layer rather than the activation functions in deeper layers.
 2) The applied NAS algorithm always picks up ReLU (Rectified Linear Unit) and LeakyReLU in the optimal architecture, which coincides with our theory that predicts ReLU and LeakyReLU achieve the largest minimum eigenvalues.
 3) The skip connections are required in each layer under our not very large DNNs.
 Furthermore, our experimental evidence on Eigen-NAS indicates that the minimum eigenvalue is a promising metric to guide NAS (without training) as suggested by our theory.